MehdiHayanai/WeBot/README.md

-# BotX - Selenium Automation Class
+# WeBot - Selenium Automation Class

+WeBot serves as the foundational framework for streamlining Selenium-based automation tasks, primarily focused on integrating Agent-assisted scraping through LLMS.
+Within WeBot, there are several classes, with a primary emphasis on two (currently in development):

-`BotX` is a Python class designed to facilitate automated tasks and interactions with web elements using the Selenium WebDriver.
+1. `BotX` represents a Python class crafted to simplify and orchestrate automated actions and engagements with web elements utilizing the Selenium WebDriver.

 ## Overview